 Replacing the prison industrial complex with the non-profit industrial complex or representation in white marijuana companies is not reparations; it’s political posturing.

 Instead, marijuana legalization should be seen as a unique opportunity to demonstrate the community’s ability to be the solutions to their own problems.
-In the state marijuana bill produced by Leaders of a Beautiful Struggle, we introduced a number of provisions to prevent gentrification and push tax revenue from potential statewide legalization to grassroots Black and Brown organizations.
+In the policy recommendations produced by Leaders of a Beautiful Struggle, we introduced a number of provisions to prevent gentrification and push tax revenue from potential statewide legalization to grassroots Black and Brown organizations.
 If a small organization like LBS can be centering these questions, we hope that Booker and the other presidential candidates, with their bevy of resources, can begin to center these as well.